There’s a few “built in” voltage references (in tables.txt version 0.0.8):

 Vacuum | ? | 910W 0.87PF | 910W 0.88PF |

 So it seems ok to use these.
 There is, I recall, a way to test the phase shift of a VT with the IotaWatt.
-Indeed: see here.
+Indeed: see here for Bob’s instructions.